-24. The County Judge or Personnel Management Committee, if created, shall review requests for new position titles and salary groups or requests to change a current position's salary group.
-Recommendations approved by the County Judge or Personnel Management Committee will be submitted to Commissioner's Court for consideration during the upcoming budget process.
+24. The Personnel Management Committee shall review requests for new position titles and salary groups or requests to change a current position's salary group.
+The Personnel Management Committee will review all requests for reclassification at mid-year.
+Recommendations approved by the

+Personnel Management Committee will be submitted to Commissioner's Court for consideration during the upcoming budget process.
+Exceptions to this policy will be evaluated on an as needed basis upon the recommendation of the County Judge and submitted to Commissioner's Court for final approval.